 where $k_l$ is the minimum kernel size and $k_r$ is the variation range of $k$.
 We set $k_l=2$ and $k_r=5$ by default.

 \textbf{Mesh Parameter map:} $\boldsymbol{P_m} \in \mathbb{R}^{145 \times H \times W}$ consists of two parts, the Camera map and SMPL map.
 Assuming that each location of these maps is the center of a human body, we estimate its corresponding 3D body mesh parameters.
-Specifically, we estimate the parameters of SMPL model that encode the 3D body mesh into a set of low-dimensional parameters.
-Estimating these SMPL parameters instead of the complex 3D mesh greatly reduces the complexity of our task.
-Additionally, following the previous works~\cite{hmr,sun2019dsd-satn}, we employ a weak-perspective camera model to project $K$ 3D body joints $\boldsymbol{J}=(x_k,y_k,z_k), k=1\cdots K$ of the estimated 3D mesh back to the 2D joints $ \boldsymbol{\widehat J}=(\widehat x_k,\widehat y_k)$ on the image plane.
-This facilitates training the model with in-the-wild 2D pose datasets in varied imagery (e.g. COCO~\cite{coco}), which helps with robustness and generalization.
+Following~\cite{hmr,sun2019dsd-satn}, we employ a weak-perspective camera model to project $K$ 3D body joints $\boldsymbol{J}=(x_k,y_k,z_k), k=1\cdots K$ of the estimated 3D mesh back to the 2D joints $\boldsymbol{\widehat J}=(\widehat x_k,\widehat y_k)$ on the image plane.
+This facilitates training the model with in-the-wild 2D pose datasets, which helps with robustness and generalization.

 \textbf{Camera map:} $\boldsymbol{A_m} \in \mathbb{R}^{3 \times H \times W}$ contains the 3-dim camera parameters $(s, t_x, t_y)$ that describe the 2D scale $s$ and translation $\boldsymbol{t}=(t_x, t_y)$ of the person in the image.
 The scale $s$ reflects the body size and the depth to some extent. $t_x$ and $t_y$, ranging in $(-1,1)$, reflect the normalized translation of the human body relative to the image center on the $x$ and $y$ axis, respectively.
 The 2D projection $ \boldsymbol{\widehat J}$ of 3D body joints $\boldsymbol{J}$ can be derived as $ \widehat x_k = s x_k+t_x, \widehat y_k = s y_k+t_y$.
 The translation parameters allow more accurate position estimates than the Body Center heatmap.